chrisrarig1/reading-notes/reading-03.md

     - By calling it like a typical function using this.props.

+## Things I want to know more about

+- I would like to see and know more about how much this can be utilized

 # Useful Links

 - [How to Pass Functions between Components](https://www.youtube.com/watch?v=c05OL7XbwXU)